 These fences consist of side-by-side boards with no gap.
 The top of the fence can be finished with simple pointed pickets or gothic points for more style.
 The pointed pickets provide security by discouraging climbers.

-For even more style a horizontal top rail or cap can be added for a more finished look.
+For even more style a horizontal top cap and trim can be added for a more finished look.
 See our article on design ideas for privacy fences for inspiration.

 Shadow Box fences, also referred to as “shadowbox”, are one the most popular option for creating back yard privacy.